KGora12/CV/README.md

 ## About Me

 Hello!
-I'm **Kacper Góra**, a passionate student currently studying **Cybersecurity** at AGH University of Science and Technology.
+I'm **Kacper Góra**, a passionate student currently studying **Cybersecurity** at AGH University of Cracow.
 I am always eager to learn new skills and take on new challenges.
 My areas of expertise include network programming, fiber optic splicing, and several programming languages.

 ## My Webpage